 There are rumours in the press, but they are only rumours, that other mayors might be next in the firing line.

 Star of the gossip squad is Ankara’s Melih Gökçek, who took the helm in the capital in 1994, the same year Mr Erdoğan was elected mayor of Istanbul.
-Mr Gökçek is a notoriously divisive mayor and despised by some members of his own party.
+Mr Gökçek is a notoriously divisive mayor and despised even by some members of his own party.

 Mr Erdoğan is reported to have twice considered deselecting him before changing his mind.